What is CFD Trading? – Basic tutorial for beginners

 For traders, there are different fees, which we will explain in the following points.
 It is important to understand that some brokers offer a spread account and a commission account.
 When commissions are paid, the spread is usually very low.

 But thanks to the internet you can consider yourself lucky.
 The costs and fees have fallen dramatically as a result of the online offering and are continuing to fall year after year.
 All in all, today you pay only a fraction of the fees you paid 20 years ago.
-Nevertheless, it is worth paying attention, because fewer fees mean a bigger profit for you.
+Nevertheless, it is worth paying attention to, because fewer fees mean a bigger profit for you.

 Costs and fees for CFD traders: